-Lien continuing certificates ('tax liens') will be filed on the Norwalk Land Records if payment of past due real estate taxes and / or sewer use charges is not made by March 15, 2018.
+Lien continuing certificates ('tax liens') were filed on the Norwalk Land Records on March 16, 2018.

 NEW: "Prepayment" of property tax obligations: